x

 The Security Commonwealth aims to be the all-inclusive industry advocate on security issues in the UK, to create lasting networks and alliances and to promote and lead the security industry with a single voice.

-In addition to the Security Institute, membership includes most of the other major security membership organisations in the UK, such as ASIS UK, the International Professional Security Association, the Association of Security Consultants, the Institute of Private Investigators, and the Cross-sector Security and Safety Communications (CSSC).
+In addition to the Security Institute, membership includes most of the other major security membership organisations in the UK, including –

 The UK Cyber Security Council is the self-regulatory body for the UK’s cyber security profession.
 It develops, promotes and stewards nationally recognised standards for cyber security in support of the UK Government’s National Cyber Security Strategy to make the UK the safest place to live and work online.